 The Housing Act 2004 defines houses in multiple occupation (HMOs).
 HMOs include house and flat shares, student homes, bedsits and some buildings converted into flats.
-For properties that contain occupiers that form 2 or more households and share amenities such as kitchen, bathroom, living area and any communal space require a HMO licence.
-The tenancy agreement is not relevant in determining if a house is a HMO, nor is the number of storeys.
+Any properties that contain three or more occupiers forming two or more households who share amenities such as kitchen, bathroom, living area and any communal space require an HMO licence.
+The tenancy agreement is not relevant in determining if a house is an HMO, nor is the number of storeys.

-An HMO requires a licence and a landlord commits an offence by letting a HMO without a licence.
+An HMO requires a licence and a landlord commits an offence by letting an HMO without a licence.

 Landlords must hold either a mandatory or additional licence if they are operating an HMO in Camden.

 Use the Greater London Authority's Property Licence Checker to find out if a property requires a HMO licence

 Find out if a property already has a licence on Camden's register of licenced HMOs

 The definition of a mandatory licensable HMO changed on 1 October 2018.
 The requirement applies to most properties occupied by 5 or more people forming 2 or more households, regardless of the number of storeys.

 The only exemption is for HMOs which are flats located in purpose built blocks containing 3 or more flats.
 However, all such flats in Camden must still be licensed under our Additional Licensing scheme.